nahmedraja/GASAL/README.md

 The `test_prog` directory conatins an example program which uses GASAL for sequence alignment on GPU.
 See the README in the directory for the instructions about running the program.

 ## Problems and suggestions
-For any issues or suugestion contact Nauman Ahmed (n.ahmed@tudelft.nl)
+For any issues and suugestions contact Nauman Ahmed (n.ahmed@tudelft.nl)